Ultimate Fruitland Real Estate Investing Guide for 2026

 Wholesaling

-As a real estate wholesaler, you sign a sale and purchase agreement to purchase a residential property that some other real estate investors will need.
-A real estate investor then ”purchases” the purchase contract from you.
-The owner sells the home to the investor not the real estate wholesaler.
-The real estate wholesaler does not sell the residential property — they sell the rights to buy it.
+As a real estate wholesaler, you enter a purchase contract to purchase a property that other real estate investors might be interested in.
+But you don't purchase the house: once you control the property, you allow a real estate investor to become the buyer for a fee.
+The property under contract is sold to the investor, not the real estate wholesaler.
+The real estate wholesaler doesn't liquidate the residential property — they sell the rights to buy it.

 Factors to Consider